 One of the nation’s favorite Grand Designs episodes.
 Adrian worked with Ben on the Woodland House for about six months in 2002.
-Cruck frame buildings with a shingle roof have become very popular.
+Cruck frame buildings with a shingle roof have become very popular as a result.
 The walls can be timber-clad, hempcrete, or lime-plastered straw bale.
 This is still a must see episode if you've not see it do.

 In December 2011, Channel 4 asked Adrian to project-manage Kevin McCloud’s build.
 The resulting TV show, ‘Kevin McCloud’s Man Made Home’, is a four part series for Channel 4.
 The temporary nature of a building on wheels can in some situations make planning statues a lot simpler.
 The timber frame is made from Oak and Douglas Fir with hand made Oak shingles.
 Kevin McCloud collaborated with us during the design process and his passion for design and ecological principals made this an easy partnership.
 Construction notes for the self-builder can be seen on our blog.

 Wholewoods started developing the outdoor teaching buildings at Farms For City Children in summer 2016.
 The big roundhouse is used by children from city schools to learn about nature, farming and story telling.
 This design features our signature 'Oakey Cokey' reciprocal ring beam.
 The walls are in filled using a variety of different techniques; cordwood, wattle and dauble, and rendered straw.
 The eye hole is left open with a shingle cladding.
 The green roof is looking good.
 We left it to wild seed which is an on-going experiment.
 The floor is of pitched bricks in concentric circles.
 The Roundwood timber frame is made from Larch.
 This charity is offering amazing experiences for urban children, please support them if you can.
 Thank you to everyone who joined Build Camp to make this happen.